bonicim/bonicim.github.io/index.md

 ---

-Hello my name is [Mark](mailto:mark@markbonicillo.com).
+Hello my name is [Mark](mailto:markabonicillo@gmail.com).

 I'm a Seattle native, born and raised in the Lake City and Capitol Hill neighborhoods.
 I'm also a former Marine who's returned back to Seattle after six years on the East coast or overseas.

-I like to run, crossfit, and swim.
+I like to box, Crossfit, and swim.
 My hobbies include the piano, jazz, and reading non-fiction books in science, tech, psychology, and behavioral economics.
 Currently, my favorite writer is [Cheryl Strayed](http://www.cherylstrayed.com/tiny_beautiful_things_114549.htm).